willmorrison1/daRt/README.md

 The daRt package provides a very quick and flexible way to import data that is produced by the Discrete Anisotropic Radiative Transfer (DART) model.
-The data in daRt are formatted in a way that facilitates rapid data analysis.
+The data in daRt are presented in R in a way that facilitates rapid data analysis.

 ## Installation